 You have no legal obligation to tell your employer about your disability.

 This also applies to when you are applying for jobs.
 You do not need to mention your disability on your job application or pre-employment forms.
-It is against the law for an employer to discriminate against a job applicant because of a disability.
+It is against the law for an employer to discriminate against a job applicant because of disability.

 If a pre-employment form asks for information about disability or illness, you have no legal obligation to disclose and can write ‘not applicable’ for any disability that will not impact on your work performance.

-What adjustments for disability do employers need to make?
+What adjustments do employers need to make?